Jagrit29/lifestyle/README.md

 # lifestyle
-Website developed using HTML , CSS , and Bootstrap
+Website developed using HTML , CSS , and Bootstrap ( No backend)